Table of Contents

 Open up Properties for your Distribution Point and go to the Multicast tab.

 Enable the option Enable multicast to simultaneously send data to multiple clients.

-The distribution point can be configured to require a specified number of requests before it begins to multicast, or it can wait a specified number of minutes after the first request before it begins to multicast.
+It can configure the distribution point to require a specified number of requests before it begins to multicast, or it can wait a specified number of minutes after the first request before it begins to multicast.
 The multicast session ends when the maximum number of client requests is reached.
 Clients can join a multicast session already in progress.
 When the multicast is complete, the client will then download missing portions of the package.

-The last step to enable multicast in your SCCM environment is to enable multicast for your operating system image.
+The last step to enable multicast in your SCCM environment is to enable your operating system image to multicast.

 In the SCCM console, go to Software Library -> Operating Systems -> Operating System Images and select your Operating System Image.

 Right-click -> Properties and go to the Distribution Settings tab.

 At the bottom of the windows, enable Allow this package to be transferred via multicast (WinPE only).